Nina Dobrev, Ian Somerhalder Reuniting For New Project After ‘Vampire Diaries’

 After creating worldwide phenomena with The Vampire Diaries, there are recent reports that suggest that Nina Dobrev, Ian Somerhalder and the rest of the supernatural series cast are reuniting for another untitled project.

-Right after the pilot episode of The Vampire Diaries which aired in 2009, fans related closely with Nina Dobrev and Ian Somerhalder.
+Right after the pilot episode of The Vampire Diaries aired in 2009, fans related closely with Nina Dobrev and Ian Somerhalder.
 After playing Elena Gilbert for six years, the Bulgarian actress left the supernatural series in 2015.
-Her departure from the show was questioned by many of her fans but the actress knew from the very beginning that she will not be playing Elena all her life.
+Her departure from the show was questioned by many of her fans, but the actress knew from the very beginning that she will not be playing Elena all her life.

 “It’s been a great journey, but at the end of the day, I’m not actually a vampire.
 The fairy tale has to end, and the next chapter has to begin,” she said during her interview with the Hollywood Reporter.

-That being said, Nina earlier clarified that she is thankful for her time on TVD and stated that reprising her role of Elena for the season 8 is what she needed to get a complete closure from her end.
+That being said, Nina earlier clarified that she is thankful for her time on TVD and stated that reprising her role of Elena for Season 8 is what she needed to get a complete closure from her end.

 “I’m very happy that we were able to make it work and that I came back because I really missed the whole family and wanted to be part of the final goodbye.
 It really has felt like the closure that I needed — that hopefully everybody needs — and I think it ends in such a beautiful way that everyone will be happy,” she said.